AEM Screens FAQs

 1. How to Install ChromeOS player as Chrome Browser Plugin?

 ChromeOS player can be installed as Chrome Browser plugin in developer mode without requiring actual chrome player device.
 For installation, follow the steps below:

 - Click here to download the latest Chrome Player.

 - Unzip and save it on disk.

-- Open Chrome browser and click the 3-dots menu and select More Tools --> Extensions from the top right corner or directly navigate to chrome://extensions .
+- Open Chrome browser and select Extensions from the menu or directly navigate to chrome://extensions .

 - Switch on the Developer mode from top right corner.

 - Click on Load Unpacked from top left corner and load unzipped Chrome Player.

 - Check AEM Screens Chrome Player plugin if is available in the list of extensions.